spartan-developer/sass-rails-bootstrap/README.md

 would be a good candidate for this), or include just a selected few files for you to use.

 Let's say that you want to use just the variables and mixins that come with Twitter Bootstrap.
-You can accomplish that with including the following lines in your `.css.sass` file:
+You can accomplish this by including the following lines in your `.css.sass` file:

 ```css
 @import "twitter/bootstrap/variables"